caVeDevv/Evans_PW/README.md

 It highlights the owner's interests in machine learning and other prospects in it.

-Don't hesitate to take a sneak peak at the files!
+Don't hesitate to take a sneak peak at the site here, evansmartai.netlify.app!